Patient information: Cardioversion (Beyond the Basics)

 Cardioversion in patients with implanted devices — Some patients who require a cardioversion procedure already have a pacemaker or implantable cardioverter-defibrillator (ICD).
 An ICD is a device that is surgically placed under the skin in the chest and constantly monitors the heart's rhythm.
 It delivers a cardioverting or defibrillating shock if a life-threatening arrhythmia develops.
 This device is discussed in detail in a separate topic.
 (See "Patient information: Implantable cardioverter-defibrillators (Beyond the Basics)".)

 Several precautions are necessary when attempting external cardioversion in a patient with a permanent implanted device.
 Cardioversion can change the settings of the ICD or pacemaker, or may damage the ICD or pacemaker, the leads, or the heart's tissue.
-To reduce these risks, the paddles are placed at least 12 cm from the pacemaker or ICD and usually with the paddles in an anterior-posterior location.
-After cardioversion, the pacemaker or ICD should be evaluated to ensure that it still functions normally.
+To reduce these risks, the patches or paddles are placed at least 12 cm from the pacemaker or ICD and usually in a front-to-back position.
+After cardioversion, the pacemaker or ICD is usually evaluated to ensure that it still functions normally.

 When a patient with an ICD undergoes cardioversion, the shock can be delivered using the ICD rather than in the standard fashion.
-When the shock is delivered from the ICD, it is sometimes referred to as an internal cardioversion.
 The advantage of using the ICD is that it avoids the risk of a skin irritation from an external shock and the small chance of damage to the ICD system from the shock.
 The disadvantage of using the ICD is that it consumes some of the battery in the device and does not always work for cardioversion of atrial arrhythmias.

 CARDIOVERSION FOR SPECIFIC ARRHYTHMIAS